gsoft-inc/dynamite-components/README.md

 Beyond the foundational `GSoft.Dynamite` and `GSoft.Dynamite.SP` NuGet packages, a great number of NuGet packages are available from the feed that are related to the Dynamite-Components project.

 Model NuGet Packages
 ====================

-Dynamite-Components' models are A-to-Z-automated SharePoint configuration recipes, driven by PowerShell scripts and extensible through an architecture Autofac registration modules.
+Dynamite-Components' models are A-to-Z-automated SharePoint (on-premise) configuration recipes, driven by PowerShell scripts and extensible through an architecture composed of Autofac registration modules.

 ## 1. `GSoft.Dynamite.StandardPublishingCMS` - A Classic SharePoint Publishing Model